Felling in forest. Foto: Bo Persson

 Swedish Forest Agency and Skogforsk have been carrying out a joint survey of forestry costs and revenues in the large-scale forestry since 1996.
 The cost data refers to logging, silviculture and forest road measures in large-scale forestry.

-The cost of felling increased by 11 per cent in 2022, according to new statistics from the Swedish Forest Agency and Skogforsk.
-Costs for regeneration felling have risen every year since 2017, by 29 percent in all.
-The producer price index has risen by 42 per cent during the same period.
+The cost of harvesting (felling and extraction to roadside) increased by 9 percent in 2023, according to new statistics from the Swedish Forest Agency and Skogforsk.
+Costs for regeneration harvests have risen every year since 2017, in total by by 39 percentl.
+The producer price index has increased by 41 percent during the same period.

 Logotype Official Statistics of Sweden